whiver/nifi-protobuf-processor/README.md

 For now, the only structured format the processors can process is the JSON.
 In the future, there should be more formats available (XML and flowfile properties are expected).

+## Contributing

+This project is Free as in Freedom, so feel free to contribute by posting bug report or pull requests!

+## License

+This project is licensed under the MIT license.
+The terms of this license can be found in the [LICENSE file](LICENSE).